bronto/bronto-api-java-sdk/README.md

 # Bronto Java SDK

+**This project is no longer maintained and should be used for historical purposes only.**

 The SDK is broken up into two projects:

 - The `wsimported` Java models, that live in `com.bronto.api.model`